sueszli/blog/systems is ambiguous.md

 a "systems researcher" or "systems engineer" can mean very different things depending on whom you ask.

-in academia, according to the [acm classification](https://cran.r-project.org/web/classifications/ACM.html), systems can refer to:
+in academia, the term "systems" can refer to (also see: [acm classification](https://cran.r-project.org/web/classifications/ACM.html)):

 - "computer systems organization": managing loosely coupled computing resources.
-- "operating systems": focusing on the kernel.
+- "operating systems": working close to the kernel.

-most often, people refer to the latter.
+but most often, people refer to the latter.

 in the industry, there's a distinction between: